 Most likely, you’ll be interested in downsizing to a property that can suit your needs in the long-term.
 For most seniors, the four main options are:

+Wondering if the cost of owning a home vs renting is better?
 It may be surprising to learn that an increasing number of American seniors are opting to rent, instead of own.
-Owning your home has its benefits but it comes with the effort and cost of home ownership — including maintenance, property taxes, and more.
+Owning your home has its benefits but it comes with the effort and cost of home ownership — including maintenance, property tax, and more.

 “Most of all, we didn’t want to spend our time tracking down contractors to fix the roof and the pool heater.
 Managing a home was just more responsibility than we wanted.”